DrewNaylor/guinget/docs/readmes/readme-v0.1.1-alpha.txt

 --> Some documentation is available in the "/docs" folder included in this archive, while all of it is available online as linked below.
 Please be aware that it's not comprehensive by any means.

 --> Make sure to read the changelog included in this archive.
 There may be some documentation in this file that's not actually in the /docs (and online) documentation since I have a hard time making good documentation unless I know exactly what to talk about.
 The changelog does have markdown so that it looks nice on GitHub, but it shouldn't be too intrusive.

---> "update-manifests.bat" was deprecated in version 0.1 alpha and may be removed in the future without notice.
-If you still wish to use it for now, you can find instructions in "/docs/How to use guinget.html".

 --> guinget uses YamlDotNet to read package manifests, and its license is available in "LICENSE-YamlDotNet.txt"